fx-long/CEOELA/README.md

 ## Exemplary Use Case

 To use this pipeline, you need to prepare an initial DOE, consisting of the x- and y-data of your optimization problem.
+To facilitate our workflow working with the commercial software HyperStudy, we store our DOE data set in form of an Excel file.
+The Excel template is available [here](https://github.com/fx-long/CEOELA/blob/main/CEOELA/doe_template.xlsx).

-In this example we treat the BBOB F1 Sphere function as our real-world optimization problem instance.
+In this example we treat the BBOB F1 Sphere function as our real-world optimization problem instance, which will be characterized using one BBOB function and 2 artificially generated functions.

 ```python
 import os